Also known simply as the fisher, the fisher cat is a forest-dwelling mammal found in the northern United States and Canada.

 There are a few kinds of traps you can use, including leg traps and live traps.
 If you use a leg trap, you will need to bait it with a piece of fresh meat.
 A live trap, like a Havahart, will enable you to catch a weasel without harming it.

 Again, you’ll need to bait it with fresh meat.
-If you catch the fisher cat, your best bet is to contact the local animal control authorities to find out the best way to relocate the animal.
+If you catch a fisher cat, your best bet is to contact the local animal control authorities to find out the best way to relocate the animal.

 In most cases, you will be better off contacting someone who has professional training in the matter, like a pest control or wildlife service company.
 They know the best ways to handle a variety of animals so that the risk of injury is very low.